 - 6 place Paul Painlevé, 5e, Paris, France

 The Sun King built the gold-domed Invalides as a military compound, but Napoleon got the final word: his tomb takes pride of place inside its Dôme church.
 The rest of this vast complex is home to one of the world’s largest collections of armoury, with a particularly impressive section devoted to armour from the 13th to the 17th century.
-The Second World War – or at least Général de Gaulle’s part in it – gets good coverage too in the Invalides’ multi-media Charles de Gaulle section.
+The Second World War gets good coverage too in the Invalides’ multi-media Charles de Gaulle section.
 A must for war buffs.

 - Esplanade des Invalides, 7th, Paris, France

 Descend, if you dare, into the entrails of the city.
 The Catacombs are without doubt the spookiest attraction Paris has to offer, with kilometres of tunnels lined with the femurs and skulls of defunct Parisians.
 Created 18 metres underground in the late 18th-century to stop disease from spreading from overrun inner-city cemeteries, they now make for a chilling stroll.
-Just don’t feel tempted to nick any bones: Yorrick might look good on your mantelpiece but the Catacombes look down on grave-robbing and the guards check your bags on the way out.
+Just don’t feel tempted to nick any bones: Yorrick might look good on your mantelpiece but the guards check your bags on the way out.

 - 1 avenue du Colonel Henri Rol-Tanguy, 14e, Paris, France

-The Musée Gustave Moreau makes you feel like you’re stepping onto the set of a 19th-century period film: gorgeous knick-knacks fill rooms that look just as they did when the symbolist artist lived here and around 1300 paintings pepper the walls over three storeys.
-Best of all is the light-filled workshop on the 3rd floor where Moreau used to paint.
-Climb the swirly iron staircase to feast your eyes on chef-d’oeuvres like the 2m-tall Jupiter and Semele – a hypnotic fest of blues, green and golds, in which Moreau spins his own interpretation of the Classical myth.
+The Musée Gustave Moreau makes you feel like you’re stepping onto the set of a 19th-century period film: gorgeous knick-knacks fill rooms that look just as they did when the symbolist artist lived here and around 1,300 paintings cover the walls over three storeys.
+Best of all is the light-filled workshop where Moreau used to paint.
+Climb the swirly iron staircase to feast your eyes on works like the two metre tall Jupiter and Semele – a hypnotic feast of blues, green and golds, in which Moreau spins his own interpretation of the Classical myth.